jongrant/vscode-csharpfixformat/README.md

 # CSharpSortUsings for Visual Studio Code
-This extension helps to format C# usings statements.
+This extension helps to format C# using statements.

 ## Features
   * Sorts usings in alphabetical order.
 Doubles will be removed automatically.